Sometimes electronics just need to be turned off and back on again. This can reset things like their memory cache which become full.

 Our equipment can differ from house to house, it is either:

-Unplug all internet related equipment (not computers) for 5 seconds and plug back in.
+Unplug power to all internet related equipment (not computers and devices) for 5 seconds and plug back in.

 This clears up lots of problems but if you’re having to do this regularly, call us and we will diagnose the issue further.

 We would highly recommend that PPV is purchased ahead of time, it can be tricky as the site is older.
 We would recommend purchasing at least an hour before showtime to avoid disappointment.

 You can sign up at the following website: https://wappv.shawbroadcast.com